degustujacaistota/en/_pages/about.md

 ### Tags
 Under each article, there is a list of tags by which the Degustująca Istota has grouped posts.
  Tags: Michelin_guide and Gault_Millau are placed next to the restaurants that were mentioned in these guides.

+### Locations
+At the end of the article, and in the title photo, you can find the location of the restaurant.
+By clicking on a city or country you will be redirected to a page with articles about restaurant visits in that location.
+You can also see a list of all available locations with links to the corresponding articles by clicking on "Locations" at the top of the page.

+### Search
+You can click "Search" at the top of the page, which will redirect you to the search engine page where you can type in your search term.

+### Dictionary
+The newest feature.
+The dictionary is constantly being expanded to include terms from the culinary industry, Fine Dining in particular.
+It can be accessed through the link at the top of the page, or through a highlighted word in an article.

 ### Technical information
 The photo on the main page was taken at the Babel restaurant in Budapest.